The TRGB-SBF Project. I. A Tip of the Red Giant Branch Distance to the Fornax Cluster with JWST: Data

 \section{Data}

 The three galaxies presented in this work are the first of 14 targets of Cycle~2 JWST program GO-3055~\citep{2023jwst.prop.3055T} to link the TRGB and SBF scales through simultaneous observations tailored to each method.
 The split fields of the JWST NIRCam detector \citep{2023PASP..135f8001G, 2023PASP..135b8001R} are ideal for the experiment.
 One field covers the high surface brightness core of a galaxy for the SBF measurement, while the other field extends to the galactic halo where the TRGB measurement can be made with minimal confusion from crowding.
 SBF can also be measured in the peripheral fields, providing a direct overlap with TRGB.
-The primary observations are made in the $F090W$ and $F150W$ filters. $F090W$ is optimal for TRGB and SBF because of the minimal variance of RGB magnitudes at lower metallicities~\citep{2024arXiv240104776A}. $F150W$ is also a good choice for SBF in the high metallicity domain of the galactic cores because the fluctuation signal is very bright and near its peak, making $F150W$ SBF measurable to large distances.
+The primary observations are made in the $F090W$ and $F150W$ filters. $F090W$ is optimal for TRGB and SBF because of the minimal variance of RGB magnitudes at lower metallicities~\citep{2024ApJ...966...89A}. $F150W$ is another good choice for SBF because the fluctuation signal is very bright at this wavelength for the old, metal-rich populations of elliptical galaxies, making SBF measurable to distances beyond 100 Mpc \citep{2015ApJ...808...91J}.
 Simultaneous long-wavelength observations are made in both $F277W$ and $F356W$, although we do not make use of these filters in this work.
 The integration times are set by the requirements of the TRGB observations.
 The SBF signal is abundantly strong in the same exposure time.
 The deep multi-wavelength imaging of the selected galaxies is also useful for many other ancillary science cases.

 Table~\ref{tb:obs} provides a summary of the data we use in this paper.
-All the data was reduced with context versions\footnote{See \url{https://jwst-crds.stsci.edu/display_all_contexts/} for more information on each version.} \texttt{1140.pmap} or \texttt{1147.pmap} (with no meaningful changes for NIRCam imaging between the two), and contain all reference file updates as of January 2024, including the updates to the flat-fields and zeropoints provided in \texttt{1125.pmap} and \texttt{1126.pmap}, respectively.
+All the data was reduced with context versions\footnote{See \url{https://jwst-crds.stsci.edu/display_all_contexts/} for more information on each version.} \texttt{1140.pmap} or \texttt{1147.pmap} (with no meaningful changes for NIRCam imaging between the two), and contain all reference file updates as of January 2024, including the latest updates to the photometric zeropoints, provided in \texttt{1126.pmap}.
+The observational setup with NIRCam was identical for each of the three galaxies presented in this paper.
+For each $F090W$ observation, we used a \texttt{MEDIUM8} readout pattern with 7 groups/integration, 3 integrations/exposure, and four subpixel dithers.
+For each $F150W$ observation, we used a \texttt{SHALLOW4} readout pattern, with 10 groups/integration, 1 integration/exposure, and four subpixel dithers.